-This means that you have the right - and the responsibility to stop your own or other persons' work if you believe that it threatens the safety for personnel or may result in material damage or an environmental incident.
+This means that you have the right - and the responsibility - to stop your own or other persons' work if you believe that it threatens the safety for personnel or may result in environmental incident or material damage.

 The person in charge of the operation will review your notification and decide whether it is safe to continue or not.